athulya-anil/Agentic-GraphRAG/README.md

 - **SchemaAgent** analyzes your documents and infers the optimal graph structure
 - **EntityAgent** extracts entities using hybrid NER (spaCy) + LLM reasoning
 - **RelationAgent** identifies meaningful relationships between entities
+- **ConflictResolutionAgent** deduplicates entities and validates relationships
-- **OrchestratorAgent** intelligently routes queries to the best retrieval strategy
+- **OrchestratorAgent** intelligently routes queries with failure-aware logic
+- **GraphFailurePredictor** predicts when graph retrieval will fail
 - **ReflectionAgent** continuously evaluates and improves system performance

 This creates a **schema-agnostic, self-improving knowledge graph system** that works on any domain—medical literature, legal documents, technical manuals, research papers, and more.